tylermorganwall/coronaobj/README.md

 See the bottom of this README for the full description of the process NIAID used to create the model.

 The 3D model itself is licensed with CC SA.
-My alternations: I centered and scaled the model down to fix in a unit box, reduced the floating point precision to ensure it remained under the 100MB limit to fit in a single Github repo, and finally cleaned the vertex colors so that there
+My alterations: I centered and scaled the model down to fix in a unit box, reduced the floating point precision to ensure it remained under the 100MB limit to fit in a single Github repo, and finally cleaned the vertex colors so that there